chrisweather/RocMQTTdisplay/README.md

 Please share your experience and ideas for improvements via GitHub Issues function.

 Thank you for your interest in the Roc-MQTT-Display project.
-If you like the project please consider donating if you want to support further development.
+If you like the project please Star it here on GitHub and consider donating if you want to support further development.
 Donations are more than welcome and I will use them to buy new displays, controllers and sensors for development and testing and of course for a lot of coffee... :-)

 [![PayPal donate button](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate?hosted_button_id=XC7T2ECBQYNJ2)